-This is the oldest known local vegetable variety in Scotland, grown on the Shetland Isles possibly since the 1500’s.
-The heads are quite open, the green leaves tinged a beautiful pink-purple, deepening as winter progresses.
-The outer dropped leaves where traditionally used as animal feed.
-Due to the extreme weather on the Shetlands, the cabbage seeds used to be planted in “Plantie Crubs”, small circular stone walled enclosures before transplanting into larger fields also enclosed in stone walls.
-This rare cabbage grew beautifully on a windy hillside in Clare, hardy right through the winter, the cabbage itself has a distinctive peppery taste that was once a prized ingredient of mutton stew on the Northern Isles.
+This is the oldest known local vegetable variety in Scotland, grown on the Shetland Isles since as far back as the 1500s.
+Due to the extreme weather on the Shetlands, the cabbage seeds were planted in “Plantie Crubs” (small circular stone-walled enclosures) before transplanting into larger fields, which were also enclosed in stone walls.
+This rare cabbage grew beautifully on a windy hillside in Clare, hardy right through the winter.
+The heads of this variety are quite open, the green leaves tinged a beautiful pink-purple, deepening as winter progresses.
+The outer leaves were traditionally used as animal feed.
+The cabbage itself has a distinctive peppery taste that was once a prized ingredient of mutton stew on the Northern Isles.